GClark89/Titanic/readme.md

 # 🔍 Project Steps Explained

 ## This project uses the Titanic dataset to train and evaluate machine learning models.
-Here's what happens step by step:
+Here's a breakdown:

 1. Data Cleaning & Feature Engineering
  - We handle missing values, convert text data into numbers (like Sex and Embarked), and scale numeric columns to make the data model-ready.